Marton Methodist Church

 It is our view that there is incredible potential in this generation, you just need to know where to look for it!

-Through these free events, and the work done with the village Primary School, we look to build a strong relationship with the Young People and their families.
+Through the Youth Club, Messy Church, Open Church , and the work done with the village Primary School, we look to build a strong relationship with the Young People and their families.
 We also hope to be considered an integral part of the Marton Village community.

 Opportunities to Express and Explore Faith

-Every Friday evening we have our weekly service called Open Church.
-It follows a different structure to a traditional service and contains the opportunity to discuss and question.
+Open Church on Friday evenings follows a different structure from a traditional service and contains the opportunity to discuss and question.

 Our target audience is the Young People whom we work with that are looking to explore faith and who are asking the question: “What does Jesus have to offer me?”
-However, we also find it is a service that benefits people of both different faith levels and ages.
+However, we also find it is a service that is appreciated by people of all ages and stages in their faith journey.

 On the first Friday of every month we run a Messy Church for the whole family looking at God in a fun and creative way.